 You will decide whether to attend class, do your reading and homework, etc.; no one is checking on you.
 There is no resource room in college.
 You must be independent and you are responsible for seeking assistance.
 If you need help, you will need to ask for it.
 Therefore, you must be able to explain your needs to others including faculty, tutors, and other service providers.

 Merely providing a particular diagnosis, IEP or 504 Plan is, by itself, not sufficient documentation.
 Common problems with documentation include currency (how recently was the testing done), sufficiency, and qualifications of the examiner.
-As early as possible, make sure your documentation is sufficient to support the accommodations you will need.
+As early as possible, make sure your documentation is sufficient to support the academic adjustments you will need.

 Some students are declassified under IDEA during high school.
 This does not automatically mean that the student can't be considered as a having a disability at college, however, the appropriateness of declassification should be looked at carefully in light of the transition needs for success in the college environment.